 The name of a declared element shall not have the same name as any other element in its partially flattened enclosing class.
-A component shall not have the same name as its type specifier.
 However, the internal flattening of a class can in some cases be interpreted as having two elements with the same name; these cases are described in section 5.5, and section 7.3.